CSGS Research

 Engineering Safety into U.S. Firearms, 1750-2010: Inventions, Manufacturers, Outcomes, and Implications

-A 2023 “Dangers and Opportunities of Technology” award of $150,000 from the National Endowment for the Humanities (NEH) supports a two-year research project led by Tucker and Stephen Hargarten, MD (Medical College of Wisconsin’s Comprehensive Injury Center) on historical firearms patent records.
+A 2023 “Dangers and Opportunities of Technology” award of $150,000 from the National Endowment for the Humanities (NEH) supports a research project led by Tucker and Stephen Hargarten, MD (Medical College of Wisconsin’s Comprehensive Injury Center) on historical firearms patent records.
 Utilizing multiple tools and databases, the research will result in the first academic reports about the history of efforts to design safety into firearms and the nature of cultural and scientific discussions about them since 1750.

 CSGS is partnering with Wesleyan’s Quantitative Analysis Center (QAC), to research U.S. patents related to firearm innovation since the founding of the U.S. Patent Office in 1802.
 Maryam Gooyabadi, an assistant professor at the QAC, is supervising students who are downloading data and developing a program to streamline analysis.